The Manual of the Psi

 |-||-||-||-||-||00||96-99||00||96-99||Rank Value 100

-Once your rolls are complete, you may gamble on any two traits of your choice, potentially shoring up those areas of your character you feel need more work.
+Once these rolls are complete, you may gamble on any two traits of your choice, shoring up any areas in your psi-active character you feel need bolstering.
 Keep in mind that once you are done, all of your traits save for Intellect and Willpower must remain within normal human maximums; while you deal in inexplicable matters of the mind, your character is still human for the most part.

 If your other trait(s) exceed normal human levels, simply drop them back down that point when you're done.